 Benefits for Sites:

-- Decreased variability in protocol deviation definitions and associated site processes for management, reducing confusion and overall burden
+- Reduced burden in protocol deviation definitions and associated site processes for management, reducing confusion and increasing speed of identifying important violations

-- Reduction in “noise” potentially increasing time with patients/study participants
+- Reduction in overall burden potentially increasing time with patients/study participants

 Benefits for Regulatory Authorities:

 - Potential increased focus on deviations associated with patient safety, reliability of study data, human subjects protections and/or data quality